lebao3105/Commands-collection/README.md

 A collection of various system commands in Pascal <br>
 This repository has these directory = commands:
 * cat                 : Write file content
-* cd                  : "Change" to a folder (not working now due to...)
+* cd                  : "Change" to a folder (not working now due to...
+DECRAPTED)
 * cls                 : Clear the screen
 * date                : Show and the time & date (error found!)
 * echo                : Just print text to screen